 - 1) Except as otherwise required, all water meters within the service area of the City of Dayton will be furnished and installed by City forces at the request and expense of the customer.
-The service line, meter box and all piping & fittings within the meter box must be installed by the developer. - 2) All meters 11⁄2-inches and larger shall be installed by a contractor retained by the developer, under the on-site inspection and subject to the approval of Public Works. - 3) All meters 3-inch and larger shall be calibration tested after installation and prior to being placed in service.
+The service line, meter box and all piping & fittings within the meter box must be installed by the developer. - 2) All meters 11⁄2-inches and larger shall be installed by a contractor retained by the developer, under the on-site inspection and subject to the approval of Public Works Director. - All meters 3-inch and larger shall be calibration tested after installation and prior to being placed in service.
 Testing shall be done by a qualified and trained water meter tester at the developer's expense.
-All test results shall be submitted to Public Works for review and approval. - 4) A backflow preventer shall be provided if required by Public Works.
+All test results shall be submitted to Public Works Director for review and approval. - 4) A backflow preventer meeting City & State standards shall be provided and installed by the Contractor at locations acceptable to if required by Public Works Director.

-Meter Sizing.
+5) Meter Sizing.

-- Fixture unit equivalents and demand curves (used in determining the a) size of larger water meters) shall be established in accordance with the Oregon Plumbing Specialty Code.
-The size of water meter required shall be based on standards determined by the Public Works Director (based on fixture units or demand flow as directed), and will be based on use of the City's standard compound water meter for maximum accuracy.
-City meter sizing criteria will include factors to minimize excessive velocities in the water system, including velocities through meters and water service lines (in order to reduce the risk of water hammer induced pipe breakages on the public and/or private side of the meter, and to maximize the useful lifespan of the water meters installed).
-Unless otherwise determined by the Public Works Director, default meter sizing (and associated SDC charges) will be based on the "High-Normal Flow Rate" (for Compound Class II meters) in Table 6-1 of AWWA M22 3rd Edition (Sizing Water Service Lines and Meters) published by the American Water Works Association (AWWA). - b) Turbine style water meters will only be allowed where approved by the Public Works Director on a case-by-case basis (at his sole discretion), where projected flow patterns support the use of a turbine meter.
+- Fixture unit equivalents and demand curves (used in determining the design flow rates to size of larger-water meters for other than separate single family uses) shall be established in accordance with the Oregon Plumbing Specialty Code (OPSC Appendix A, table A103.1 & Charts A103.1(1) & A103.1(2)).
+The size of water meter required shall be based on standards determined by the Public Works Director (based on OPSC fixture units demand curves or unless use of peak design demand flow-as directed is required for industrial type uses), and will be based on use of the City's standard compound water meter for maximum accuracy. - a)b) City meter sizing criteria will include factors to minimize excessive velocities in the water system, including velocities through meters and water service lines (in order to reduce the risk of water hammer induced pipe breakages on the public and/or private side of the meter, and to maximize the useful lifespan of the water meters installed).
+Unless otherwise determined by the Public Works Director, default meter sizing (and associated SDC charges) will be based on the "High-Normal Flow Rate" (for Compound Class II meters) in Table 6-1 of AWWA M22 3rd Edition (Sizing Water Service Lines and Meters) published by the American Water Works Association (AWWA).
+In no case shall velocities greater the 10 feet per second be allowed through water meters.

+Turbine style water meters will only be allowed where approved by the Public Works Director on a case-by-case basis (at his sole discretion), where projected flow patterns support the use of a turbine meter.
 In cases where the Public Works Director allows the use of a turbine meter in place of a standard compound meter, any reduction in meter size (due to the use of such turbine meter) will not result in a reduction of applicable SDC fees.
 If turbine meters are allowed, and changes in future flow patterns result in reduced meter accuracy, the Public Works Director may require that the turbine meter be changed to a standard compound meter, at the customer's expense.